kiliakis/tomography_ML/README.md

 ## 3. Inspecting the input data
 A set of scripts that can be used to inspect the generated data.
 Can be useful to understand various properties of the training datasets.
+The related notebooks are:
+1. inspect_input_data.ipynb

 ## 3. Model Design
 The model architectures can be found in models.py